 "What's it say?" and "Read the words," are a few questions that I often hear from young students when they pick up a book or crawl into my lap.
 So when I help a child pick out a wordless picture book I can turn the tables and ask, "What do you see?"
-While these books are typically intended for young children, they can be utilized in creative ways for almost any age, even teenagers.
+These books are typically given to young children but they can be utilized in creative ways for almost any age, even teenagers.

-Here are some reasons to pick one up on your next trip to the library:
+Here are some reasons to pick one up:

-Through wordless picture books, children are gaining an appreciation for story structure (the beginning, middle and ending of a story).
-When they go to school these skills are formalized into concepts like the story mountain, or plot, sequence, conflict and resolution.
-These skills are carried into high school and even college, so when children understand structure just by enjoying read-alouds at a young age they are way ahead of the game.
+Through wordless picture books, children are gaining an appreciation for story structure (the beginning, middle, and ending of a story).
+When they go to school these skills are formalized into concepts like the story mountain, or plot, sequence, conflict, and resolution.
+These skills are carried into high school and even college.
+When children understand structure just by enjoying read-alouds at a young age they are way ahead of the game.

 Developed readers are able to tell a detailed story using descriptive language and enhanced vocabulary.
 Older students can have fun with wordless picture books by comparing their version of a story to that of a classmate's or writing a detailed text to go with the book.